lwang-genomics/Amplicon_analysis/README.md

 	bismark (with Bowtie2)
 	samtools
 	R with the following packages:
-	- ggplot2, pheatmap, tidyverse, plotly, ggfortify, etc.
+	- edgeR, ggplot2, pheatmap, tidyverse, plotly, ggfortify, etc.

 See the .Rmd file for package usage.